ingo/ingo.github.io/_recipes/better_chocolate_babka.md

 category: Desserts
 description: This babka dough produces a pull-apart bread that is rich, buttery, and intensely chocolaty.
 The recipe has been carefully perfected over time for flawless babka with a crumbly texture every time.
 A must-try for chocolate lovers.
+This babka starts with a brioche-like dough that gets rolled up with an insane amount of chocolate filling.
+Proofing helps the dough rise into distinct layers.
+The chocolate seeps out and caramelizes, creating crisp edges and supreme chocolatiness.
 favorite: "\u2713"
 image: better_chocolate_babka.jpg
 original_title: Chocolate Babka